 Due to the Corona pandemic we cannot provide further information about the following events at this time.
 Please address your queries to firstname.lastname@example.org

-For information about Paleolithic excavations in the Swabian Jura will take place between May 2 and August 12, 2022.
+The next Paleolithic excavations in the Swabian Jura will take place between May 2 and August 12, 2022.
 More information to follow.

 Hohle Fels Cave

 Hohle Fels is situated in the Ach river valley at the base of a Jurassic limestone outcrop, just northeast of the town of Schelklingen.
 With a volume of about 6,000 cubic meters, the cave is one of the largest of the Swabian Jura.
 Hohle Fels Cave provides an important record of the cultural stratigraphy of the Middle Paleolithic, Aurignacian, Gravettian and Magdalenian periods, but is particularly well-known for its Aurignacian and Gravettian finds.
 Hohle Fels Cave provides one of the rare opportunities to investigate the Middle to Upper Paleolithic transition from Neanderthals to Anatomically Modern Humans using modern excavation methods.
 Noteworthy finds include a female figurine and flutes from the Early Aurignacian layers representing the oldest evidence of figurative art and musical instruments worldwide.